Danpr1984/WalkthroughProject01/README.md

 * **Business Requirement 2**:  Classification
 	* We want to predict if a given cell is infected or not with malaria.
-	* We want to build a binary classifier
+	* We want to build a binary classifier and generate reports.

 ## ML Business Case